The Curriculum at Hartford Primary School

 To enable children to achieve their true potential in a happy and safe environment.

-At Hartford Primary we value all aspects of the curriculum in its broadest sense, from reading, writing and arithmetic, to computing and the arts.
+At Hartford Primary we value all aspects of the curriculum in its broadest sense, from reading, writing and arithmetic, to computing and the arts and humanities.
 Teachers develop the curriculum to provide lessons that inspire pupils to further their learning, including outside of school.